Sklebi/weather-app/README.md

 # weather-app
+TO DOWNLOAD:
--> If you get the windows defender popup, just click more info and then run anyway!
+-> Click on the main.exe file and then download to open -> If you get the windows defender popup, just click more info and then run anyway!

 This is: